• Skip to main content

 Save Recipe

 This is one of those "happy accident" mistake recipes.
-No, I didn't invent aquafaba chocolate mousse but I was trying to make it by following a recipe and expected it to turn out the way you would expect a vegan chocolate mousse to turn out:
+No, I didn't invent aquafaba chocolate mousse, but I was trying to make it by following a recipe and expected it to turn out the way you would expect a vegan chocolate mousse to turn out:

 Light, fluffy, airy, creamy, melt-in-your-mouth, and lots of bubbles.

-But I made an error when measuring the chocolate and what I ended up with was actually better than what I had originally set out to make.
+But I made an error when measuring the chocolate, and what I ended up with was actually better than what I had originally set out to make.

-My version is still fluffy, it has lots of bubbles, it's creamy, and definitely melts in your mouth, but it doesn't have the same light airy texture that a regular mousse does.
+My version is still fluffy, it has lots of bubbles, it's creamy, and definitely melts in your mouth, but it doesn't have the same light airy texture that regular mousse does.

 So let's go, let's discuss how to make chocolate mousse with aquafaba so you can also dig in and enjoy this rich, chocolaty beauty of a dessert.
+You'll soon see why it's one of those vegan desserts you’ll want to make again and again!

 Overhead shot of the four ingredients needed to make aquafaba chocolate mousse (chocolate, aquafaba, vinegar, and vanilla).

-Ingredient Notes
+Important Ingredient Notes and Swap Info

 (Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full recipe, ingredients, and directions at the end of this post.)